Toryt/allen/README.md

 |        i<sub>1</sub> is met by i<sub>2</sub> |               (M)                | ![is met by][is met by]               |
 |   i<sub>1</sub> is preceded by i<sub>2</sub> |               (P)                | ![is preceded by][is preceded by]     |

-These 13 _basic relations_ are an orthogonal basis for all possible _general_ relation-conditions between two intervals (`AllenRelation`).
+These 13 _basic relations_ are an orthogonal basis for all possible _general_ relation-conditions between two intervals.

 **i<sub>1</sub> (pm) i<sub>2</sub>** says that an interval i<sub>1</sub> _precedes **or** meets_ an interval
 i<sub>2</sub>. **i<sub>3</sub> (FDseSdf) i<sub>4</sub>** says that an interval i<sub>3</sub> _is finished by **or**